Erotemic/netharn/README.rst

 See the netharn/examples folder for example usage.
 The doctests are also a good resource.
 It would be nice if we had better docs.

+NetHarn is a research framework for training and deploying arbitrary PyTorch models.
+It was designed for the purpose of minimizing training-loop boilerplate and tracking hyperparameters to encourage reproducible research.
+NetHarn separates the problem of training a model into the following core hyperparameter components: the datasets, model, criterion, initializer, optimizer, and learning rate scheduler.
+Runs with different hyperparameters are automatically logged to separate directories which makes it simple to compare the results of two experiments.
+NetHarn also has the ability to create a single-file deployment of a trained model that is independent of the system used to train it.
+This makes it fast and simple for research results to be externally verified and moved into production.

 .. |TravisOld| image:: https://img.shields.io/travis/Erotemic/netharn/master.svg?label=Travis%20CI